collective/collective.easyslideshow/src/collective/easyslideshow/README.txt

 Installation
 ============
 - In your buildout.cfg, add collective.easyslideshow to the list of eggs within the [instance] section.
-It is using z3c.autoinclude so there is no need to add it to zcml too.
+The package is using ``z3c.autoinclude`` so there is no need to add it to zcml if you are using Plone 3.2+.
 - Run buildout, and start up the instance
-- Install collective.easyslideshow via portal_quickinstaller
+- Install ``collective.easyslideshow`` via ``portal_quickinstaller``

 Use